peterclemenko/c_InterestingFilesModule/README.txt

 DESCRIPTION

 This module is a post-processing module that looks for files matching criteria specified in a module configuration file.
-The criteria can specify the file or directory's name, extension, or path.
-This module is useful for identify all files of a given type (based on extension) or ceratin names.
+This module is useful for identifying all files of a given type (based on extension) or given name or contained in a directory of a given name.

 USAGE